Audi logo Meaning and History

 At present, Audi is an integrated part of the Volkswagen concern and undergoes a violent development.
 Such a success became possible due to the firm’s new developments.

 Audi logo description

-From the beginning the Audi emblem was used only on racing cars, each company was manufacturing under its brand and adorning with its own emblems the cars made inside it.
-In the 1964, Volkswagen bought Audi, but the former logo remained.
+From the beginning, the Audi emblem was used only on racing cars, each company was manufacturing under its brand and adorning with its own emblems the cars made inside it.
+In 1964, Volkswagen bought Audi, but the former logo remained.

 And the last facelift of the logo: In August 2009, its design was again slightly changed.
 The rings look wider; but they are similar to the old ones in thickness and area.
 The new variant of the logo turned more elegant and sculptured.

 The oldest car maker in Germany, Audi is proud of its long history.
 Yet, the brand’s CEOs also wanted its logo to emphasize the company’s approach to car design (which is changing with every new era), to reflect its strive for excellence and innovation.
 So, in spite of the fact, that generally Audi symbol remained the same, several minor changes were introduced over the last decade.

 The most recent innovation in the Audi logo was made before the company’s 100th anniversary.
 In addition to the changes mentioned above, there is one new element, the “Vorsprung durch Technik” inscription.
 Translated from German, these words mean “Progress through Technologies”.
 The new Audi emblem, with its more simplistic yet modern font, is meant to reinforce the company’s bond with its customers.

 The chrome tint of the Audi logo is glowing and brilliant, which gives the logo a modern and exquisite look.